Description

 Instructor Emily Bower

-Emily Bower, PhD, is a licensed clinical psychologist and Assistant Professor in the PhD Clinical Psychology Program at Pacific University.
-Her research and clinical interests are in geriatric mental health, with a focus on promoting social connection and well-being throughout later adulthood.
-Her current research examines how people adjust to changes in social, cognitive, and physical functioning as they age with the goal of leveraging that information to develop behavioral interventions that promote mental health and social connection for older adults.
-Dr. Bower earned her PhD in clinical psychology from the SDSU/UC San Diego Joint Doctoral Program in Clinical Psychology and completed a two-year postdoctoral fellowship in the VA Advanced Postdoctoral Fellowship Program in Veteran Mental Health and Suicide at the VA Center of Excellence for Suicide.
+Emily Bower, PhD is a licensed clinical psychologist and assistant professor in the clinical psychology doctoral pogram at Pacific University.
+Her research and clinical work focus on geriatric mental health, with an emphasis on social connection and well-being in later adulthood.
+Her research examines adjustment to social, cognitive, and physical changes associated with aging to inform behavioral interventions for older adults.
+Dr. Bower earned her PhD from the SDSU/UC San Diego Joint Doctoral Program and completed a postdoctoral fellowship in Veteran Mental Health and Suicide Prevention at the VA Center of Excellence for Suicide.

 Oregon Health Authority (OHA) logo